Outstanding rock formations of the world

 - Devil’s Tower – United States, Wyoming.
 Igneous intrusion – a steep, unusual rock rising 386 m above the surroundings.

 - Grand Canyon – United States, Arizona, Coconino and Mohave Counties.
 Possibly the most impressive canyon in the world.
-This 446 km long canyon is up to 1,800 m deep, with rugged, nearly vertical walls.
+This 446 km long canyon is up to 1,800 m deep and has with rugged, nearly vertical walls.

 - Half Dome – United States, California.
 Granite dome rising 1,444 m tall above the surroundings.